Now · pairs to your phone over WebRTC Issue 04 · 2026 Free to design · from €9.99 one-time to ship

 · ASO · 7 min read

-Anatomy of a top-100 App Store screenshot
+How to analyze a top-100 App Store screenshot

 The four structural decisions